toucansites/website/contents/docs/[03]content-management/[02]content-types/index.md

 ## Example content

-Here is how a content markdown file for a blog post might look:
+Here is an example of what a content markdown file for a blog post might look like, based on the properties and relations we described earlier:

 ```text
 ---